thatobabusi/digitalgarden_thato_athena/README.md

 ## Laravel 7 Thato Babusi - Project

-Currently my company uses L5.1 with very complex sparghetti-code that I am refactoring, leaving very little room for me to learn on implement more up-to-date technologies, therefore this is my personal project to illustrate my understanding of said tech.
+Currently my company uses an older version that I am refactoring, leaving very little room for me to learn on implement more up-to-date technologies, therefore this is my personal project to illustrate my understanding of said tech.